blindkratos/tryhackme/README.md

 # tryhackme
 My TryHackMe Repo

-I'm starting off small, so bear with me.
+I'm starting off small.
 This will be my location for any of my publicly available TryHackMe content.

 At the time of writing this, I'm very new to Cyber Security and GitHub in general, so please bear with me.